GSEA-MSigDB/collapsedataset-gpmodule/docs/v2/index.md

    - Median_of_probes: For each sample, use the median expression value for the probe set.
    - Mean_of_probes: For each sample, use the mean expression value for the probe set.
    - Sum_of_probes: For each sample, sum all the expression values of the probe set.
+   - Abs_max_of_probes: For each sample, use the expression value for the probe set with the maximum **absolute value**.
+Note that each value retains its original sign but is chosen based on absolute value.
+     In other words, the largest magnitude value is used.
+While this method is useful with computational-based input datasets it is generally **not recommended** for use with quantification-based expression measures such as counts or microarray fluorescence.
    - Remap_only: Remap symbols from one namespace to another without collapsing (an error will occur if multiple source genes map to a single destination gene).

 ## Advanced Parameters